 To back up your cluster’s data, you can use the snapshot API.

 A snapshot is a backup taken from a running Elasticsearch cluster.
-You can take snapshots of an entire cluster, including all its indices.
-You can also take snapshots of only specific indices in the cluster.
+You can take snapshots of an entire cluster, including all its data streams and indices.
+You can also take snapshots of only specific data streams or indices in the cluster.

 Snapshots can be stored in either local or remote repositories.
 Remote repositories can reside on Amazon S3, HDFS, Microsoft Azure, Google Cloud Storage, and other platforms supported by a repository plugin.

 If your cluster has Elasticsearch security features enabled, when you back up your data the snapshot API call must be authorized.

 snapshot_user role is a reserved role that can be assigned to the user